-The U.S.-based fashion brand Ralph Lauren seems to be quite serious about its attempt to expand its reach beyond expensive clothing and luxury accessories and to actually become an actual watchmaking specialist even though they still can’t afford making their own movements.
-At the upcoming SIHH 2011 trade show, the fashion house is going to present its vintage-styled (or, rather, vintage-inspired) Ralph Lauren Sporting hand-wound wristwatch.
-Featuring a manually wound “pocket watch” caliber from the reputable Swiss watchmaker IWC, the watch is offered in a deliberately oversized case that serves as a (pretty massive, I must note) steel frame for the “historic”, speedometer-styled dial of the piece.
+The U.S.-based fashion brand Ralph Lauren is serious about its attempt to expand its reach beyond expensive clothing and luxury accessories and to become a real watchmaking specialist even though they still can’t afford to make their movements.
+At the SIHH 2011 trade show, the fashion house has presented its vintage-styled (or, rather, vintage-inspired) Sporting Collection.
+Featuring a hand-wound “pocket watch” caliber from IWC, it comes in a deliberately oversized case that serves as a (pretty massive, I must note) steel frame for the “historic”, speedometer-styled dial.

-However, it may be interesting for you to find out that the Caliber RL98295 that powers the watch is essentially the “vintage” IWC F.A.
-Jones Caliber 98300 manual-wind movement with slightly modified decor.
+However, it may be interesting for you to find out that the Caliber RL98295 is essentially the “vintage” IWC Caliber 98300 with a slightly modified exterior finish.

-We have already seen the gorgeous engine in the IWC Pilot’s Watch Vintage Series revealed two years ago.
+We have already seen the gorgeous caliber in the IWC Pilot Vintage Series revealed about two years ago in early 2009.

-Just like the aforementioned aviator watch, the new Ralph Lauren Sporting features a small seconds indicator at 6 o’clock and displays eleven Arabic numerals for enhanced readability.
+Just like the aforementioned “aviator,” the Ralph Lauren Sporting features a small seconds indicator at 6 o’clock and displays eleven Arabic numerals for enhanced readability.

 The watch is delivered in a rather large 44.8 mm round case made of brushed and polished stainless steel.
-Its precious dial is protected from the elements with a convex sapphire crystal with both external and internal anti-reflective coating.
+A convex sapphire crystal protects the precious dial from the elements while featuring both external and internal anti-reflective coating for better legibility.

-A moderately-sized winding crown at 3 o’clock is decorated with RL monogram.
+A moderately-sized winding crown at 3 o’clock is decorated with an RL monogram.

-Starting at $13,200, the RL Sporting seems to be really overpriced and, what’s even worth, will probably lose its resale value faster than a ‘real’ IWC model with similar functionality.
-However, for the money you get what is essentially a limited edition model that is equipped by a good mechanism, features a rather unusual styling and, well, comes with Ralph Lauren branding that some may find irresistibly appealing.
+Starting at $13,200, the RL Sporting is overpriced and, what’s even worse, will probably lose its resale value faster than a ‘real’ IWC model with similar functionality.
+However, for the money you get what is essentially a limited edition model that is equipped with a good mechanism, features a rather unusual styling, and, well, comes with Ralph Lauren branding that some may find irresistibly appealing.
 It’s always for you to decide.

 Photos: Ralph Lauren

-Movement: RL98295, based on IWC caliber 98300, manual-wind, 18,000 vph, 156 components including balance wheel with screws and Breguet-style spiral, vertical Cotes de Geneve decor and perlage, Swiss Made
+Movement: Caliber RL98295, based on IWC caliber 98300, manual-wind, 156 components including balance wheel with screws and Breguet-style spiral, Swiss Made

 Functions: Hours, minutes, small seconds